tchajed/sys-verif-fa25/docs/notes/hoare.md

 ## Introduction

-We have so far taken a view of program verification where the code is a functional program in Coq, the specification is a property about that function, and the proof uses any Coq-level reasoning required; we specifically developed a style where the code is an ADT and the specification relates it to a model.
+We have so far taken a view of program verification where the code is a functional program in Rocq, the specification is a property about that function, and the proof uses any Rocq-level reasoning required; we specifically developed a style where the code is an ADT and the specification relates it to a model.

 We will now develop Hoare logic, a formal system for reasoning about program correctness.
 At first, the code will still be functional programs.
 The specifications will use a new style of pre- and post-conditions, attached to each function.
 Proofs will use the rules of Hoare logic to handle each programming feature and to compose existing specifications together.
 Hoare logic will provide a smooth path to separation logic and concurrent separation logic, which add extensions for reasoning about more interesting programs while retaining much of the basic structure of this simple version.